fbraem/mqweb/api/topic.md

 > An *IntegerFilterCommand* can't be used together with a *StringFilterCommand*

-This sample is a Perl script that inquires all SYSTEM topics and shows the current depth of these topics:
+This sample is a Perl script that inquires all topics:

 {% include_relative samples/perl/topic_inq.html %}